Async Rust, Part One: Futures

 }

-After polling, our main loop reads the first key from this sorted map to get the earliest wake time.
-It thread::sleeps until that time, which fixes the busy loop problem.We're holding the WAKERS lock while we sleep here, which is a little sketchy, but it doesn't matter in this single-threaded example.
-A real multithreaded runtime would use thread::park_timeout or similar instead of sleeping, so that other threads could wake it up early.
-Then it invokes all the Wakers whose wake time has passed, before polling again:
+After polling, our main loop can read the first key from this sorted map to get the earliest wake time.
+Then it can thread::sleep until that time, fixing the busy loop problem.We're holding the WAKE_TIMES lock while we sleep here, which is slightly sketchy, but it doesn't matter in this single-threaded example.
+A real multithreaded runtime would use thread::park_timeout or similar instead of sleeping, so that other threads could trigger an early wakeup.
+Then it invokes all the Wakers whose wake time has arrived, before looping and polling again:

 fn main() {